judo347/AAU-Notes/SU Systems Development/lek09 - Component Design and Model Component.md

-# Component Design and Model Component

-## Components design
+## V: Components design: Putting it all together.

 #### Results